CLAT vs. CAT: Exploring the Differences Between Law and Management Entrance Exams

 Job Opportunities after CAT

-Passing the CAT and then earning a management degree can provide you with numerous promising career opportunities, both long-term and short-term.
-These career opportunities and job roles have been mentioned below:
+Passing the CAT and then earning a management degree can provide you with good career opportunities, both long-term and short-term.
+These career opportunities and job roles are:

 Short Term Job Roles after CAT